nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given command input is in invalid format.

     * 2a1.
-Common cents shows an error message.
+Common Cents shows an error message.

       Use case resumes at step 2.

 * 2b.
 The user is already on the account to be switched.

     * 2b1.
-Common cents shows an error message.
+Common Cents shows an error message.

       Use case resumes at step 2.
 </div>